floydhub/floyd-docs/docs/guides/data/storing_output.md

 #### Overview
-Saving information generated during a run is easy.
+Saving information generated during a job is easy.

 On a FloydHub deep learning server your code has access to a directory called `/output`.
 The `/output` directory is a special directory that is used to store information you want to save for future use after a job finishes.
-Anything saved in the `/output` directory at the time a run finishes will be preserved and can be accessed and reused later.
+Anything saved in the `/output` directory at the time a job finishes will be preserved and can be accessed and reused later.

-The most common thing users save is model checkpoints, but anything that ends up in the `/output` directory at the end of a run will be saved (use your imagination!).
+The most common thing users save is model checkpoints, but anything that ends up in the `/output` directory at the end of a job will be saved (use your imagination!).

-Let's work through a couple of examples to see how to save data during a run.
+Let's work through a couple of examples to see how to save data during a job.

 #### Example 1
 This job prints the string "Hello, world!", and saves it to a file called